nbafrank/ggflow/README.md

 ggflow
 ========================================================

-ggflow is a plotting package for flowcytometry built on ggplot2 and flowCore. ggflow allows to easily plot flowFrame objects from FCS files into beautiful 2D scatter plots.
+ggflow is a plotting package for flow cytometry built on ggplot2 and flowCore. ggflow allows to easily plot flowFrame objects from FCS files into beautiful 2D scatter plots.
 Now with 6 pre-defined color sets!

 ![plot of chunk color-chunk-1](figures/fig_colors.png)